databrew/set_up_dual_boot/README.md

   (a single forward-dash means "root")
 -Then click "OK"

-- Now create a swap partition by again selecting the large, free space and clicking on the plus arrow
+- Now create a swap partition by selecting the remaining free space (which is now approximately twice your ram) and clicking on the plus arrow
 - - You are now in the "Create partition" menu.
 - Create a "Swap" parition of two times your ram (ie, 32 gb for a 16 gb ram system.
 Use the following options
   - Size: 32000 MB